upmaru/memovee-tama/router/classify.md

     - Can you show me the release date of the movies?
   </user-query>
   <routing>
-    media-browsing
+    movie-browsing
   </routing>
   <reasoning>
     - The user is asking for additional properties for "these movies".

-    - Routing to "media-browsing" will provide access to tooling that will allow adding additional properties to the existing set of data in context.
+    - Routing to "movie-browsing" will provide access to tooling that will allow adding additional properties to the existing set of data in context.
   </reasoning>
 </case>